-Some demonstrators detained in police funding protest
+More than 2 dozen arrested, cited in police funding protest

-PHILADELPHIA (AP) - Some demonstrators were detained during a protest over police funding Tuesday at a building near Philadelphia’s City Hall.
+PHILADELPHIA (AP) - More than two dozen demonstrators were detained during a protest over police funding Tuesday at a building near Philadelphia’s City Hall.

 The Philadelphia Inquirer reported that more than two dozen people sought to occupy the lobby of the city’s Municipal Services Building on Tuesday and a number were detained, including an Inquirer reporter.
-Police didn’t immediately provide information on the number detained or whether there were any arrests.
+Police said 27 people were arrested and later issued summary citations for failure to disperse.

 The protesters said they were demanding cuts to the police budget and calling for more money for programs supporting schools, housing, and jobs.